aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

 }
 ```

 A much shorter solution with clear intentions without *if* checks.
 I think this code is pretty descriptive.
 Get a user from the cache or else get it from the repository, if there is no user throw exception.
-Methods like *orElse* and *getOrElseThrow* gives us possibility of composing multiple *Option* types, and you should use it all the time in order to avoid imperative style.
+Methods like *orElse* and *getOrElseThrow* gives us the possibility of composing multiple *Option* types, and you should use it all the time in order to avoid imperative style.

-If we need to modify our method to get the user in JSON format, code will become pretty messy, since there is a possibility of exception during deserialization of the object.
-First, we need to introduce a method for deserialization that can possibly throw an exception.
+If we need to modify our method to get the user in JSON format, code will become pretty messy, since there is a possibility of exception during deserialization of an object.
+First, we need to introduce a method for deserialization that can throw an exception.

 ```java
 private String toJson(final User user) throws JsonProcessingException {
     return mapper.writeValueAsString(user);
 }
 ```
-Now we should modify our method that after getting the user will map it to the JSON, or return an empty JSON object.
+Now we should modify our method that after getting the user will map it to the JSON, or return an empty JSON object upon exception.

 ```java
 public String getUserJson(final Long id) {